makerdao/community/governance/polls/Ratification Poll for Offboarding Events Core Unit (EVENTS-001) - August 8, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*This Core Unit is authorized to spend $898,150 annually.
-Events are a “nice to have” and not required for this bear market, particularly considering how Daivinity was executed.
-Mkr token holders’ money was spent on unknown attendees and no business deals or new hires have been credited to that event.*

-*Given current budget constraints, the protocol simply does not accrue value from a core unit whose mission statement is: “To provide the best MakerDAO branded event experience to the crypto & Maker community including industry professionals, influencers, and enthusiasts.”*

-*And so this core unit should be granted severance and offboarded.*
+*"This Core Unit is authorized to spend $898,150 annually.
+Events are a 'nice to have' and not required for this bear market, particularly considering how Daivinity was executed.
+Mkr token holders’ money was spent on unknown attendees and no business deals or new hires have been credited to that event.
+Given current budget constraints, the protocol simply does not accrue value from a core unit whose mission statement is: 'To provide the best MakerDAO branded event experience to the crypto & Maker community including industry professionals, influencers, and enthusiasts'.
+And so this core unit should be granted severance and offboarded."*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/e07030723333c8ce6259dfac63f0a47988cf17fb/MIP40/MIP40c3-Subproposals/MIP40c3-SP73.md)